Skip to main content

 Can I use the same farewell message for retirement?
 Toggle answer

-You can use the same structure, but retirement usually needs a warmer tone.
-Mention shared years, lessons, team memories, and gratitude more than future career plans.
+You can use the same structure, but retirement usually calls for a warmer tone.
+Emphasize shared years, lessons, team memories, and gratitude more than future career plans.

 How do I say goodbye after an internal transfer?
 Toggle answer

 Keep it positive and open.
-Thank your current team, mention your new department or role briefly, and make it clear that you are still reachable inside the company.
+Thank your current team, mention your new department or role briefly, and make it clear you are still reachable within the company.

 Should I mention why I am leaving?
 Toggle answer

-Only briefly, if it feels natural.
-You can mention a new role, retirement, transfer, or next step.
+Mention your reason only briefly, if it feels natural.
+You can reference a new role, retirement, transfer, or next step.
 Avoid private details, complaints, or anything that could make the message uncomfortable.

 Should I send one message to everyone or separate notes?
 Toggle answer

-Send one simple message to the wider team, then write separate personal notes to close colleagues, your manager, or people who supported you directly.
+Send one simple message to the wider team, then write separate personal notes to close colleagues, your manager, or anyone who supported you directly.

 TL;DR - What Makes a Farewell Message Worth Sending

 A goodbye email to coworkers should feel sincere, not staged.
-Say when you are leaving, thank the people who made the work meaningful, and share contact details only if you want to stay connected.
-The mistake is trying to sound either too formal or too emotional.
+Say when you are leaving, thank those who made the work meaningful, and share contact details only if you genuinely want to stay connected.
+The main mistake is trying to sound either too formal or too emotional.

 The detail that matters most is tone.
 People remember whether the message felt human.
 Keep it warm, specific, and easy to read.
-That is enough to leave well, whether you are resigning, retiring, changing teams, or simply sending one last note before you go.
+That is enough to leave on a good note, whether you are resigning, retiring, changing teams, or simply sending one last note before you go.